Skip to content

 Related: How to find your main electrical service

-In addition to saving you money, making choices to electrify on your existing service is both grid-friendly and neighborhood-friendly.
+In addition to saving you money, making choices to electrify on your existing electrical service is both grid-friendly and neighborhood-friendly.
 It allows more people to electrify their homes more quickly and affordably.

 Here are some ways to cut down on your home’s power consumption and save you the cost of a service upgrade: